-Backing up data isn’t simply a necessity for large companies, it is an essential business process for companies of all sizes operating in today’s digital environment.
-It is crucial for protecting business continuity in the event of a data loss, a security breach, or a natural disaster.
+Backing up data is an essential business process for companies of all sizes operating in today’s digital environment.
+It is crucial for protecting business continuity in the event of data loss, a security breach, or a natural disaster.

-Backup and Disaster Recovery, or BDR, equipment automatically backs up your data and stores it in an offsite cloud.
-Not only does the cloud maintain data that's up-to-date, but it also makes that data accessible at all times, even in the event of a major emergency or disaster.
+Offsite backup and disaster recovery automatically backs up your data and stores it in an offsite cloud.
+Not only does the cloud maintain data that’s up to date, but it also makes that data accessible at all times, even in the event of a major emergency or disaster.

 Why choose Sagacent?

-At Sagacent, we are known for presenting businesses like yours the kind of dynamic technology solutions that many fortune 500 companies utilize to keep their business operations running smoothly.
-With our backup and disaster recovery solutions, your business will be able to protect your data and the sustainability of your business.
-Our solution is backed-up offsite, and is ready to restore.
-You can quickly recover the data you lost, and keep your business up-and-running regardless of the circumstances.
+With our backup and disaster-recovery solutions, your business will be able to protect your data and the sustainability of your business.
+Our solution backs up your data offsite.
+So it’s ready to restore and you can quickly recover the data you lost, to keep your business up and running.

 Schedule a data-recovery consultation

 Sagacent offers a no-cost, no-obligation consultation to assess the needs of your business and present the best data backup solution for you.
 Contact us for yours.